nmarg/Project-MLOPerations/README.md

 Ana Marija Pavičić s232468 `<br/>`
 Filip Penzar s232452 `<br/>`

+### Have you ever wondered if machines find you attractive?

+We have found ourselves asking the same question and decided to find the answer through this project.

-## Project description
+## Project information

 This is a group project for the DTU course Machine Learning Operations [DTU:02476](https://skaftenicki.github.io/dtu_mlops/projects/).

 ### Goal

-Our project revolves around creating and deploying a Machine Learning model for an Image Classification problem.
-The goal for our model is to classify facial features (e.g. beard, glasses etc.) on images of people.

-### Framework

-We used [PyTorch](https://pytorch.org/) to develop our model.
-Furthermore, we used the [Transformer framework](https://github.com/huggingface/transformers) - the multimodal framework used in various cutting edge technologies.
-The Transformer framework performs approximately as well as some state-of-the-art Convolutional Neural Network models (CNNs), but requires much less time and computational resources to train.
+Our goal was to create and deploy a model that can make inference on wheteher a person is attractive or not.
+The main focus of the project was not the accuracy of the model itself, but the operations part around the ML model necessary to build and deploy it.
+(So don't take the predictions too seriosly)

 ### Data

-Our dataset for the model is the Kaggle dataset [CelebFaces Attributes](https://www.kaggle.com/datasets/jessicali9530/celeba-dataset/data).
-It consists of over 200k images of celebrities with 40 binary attribute annotations.
+We got our data from the Kaggle dataset [CelebFaces Attributes](https://www.kaggle.com/datasets/jessicali9530/celeba-dataset/data).
+It consists of over 200k images of celebrities with 40 binary attribute annotations, but we only chose to analyze the "Attractive" attribute.

 ### Model

-The model we chose to fine-tune with our dataset is [Vision Transformer(ViT)](https://huggingface.co/docs/transformers/model_doc/vit), which was pretrained on 14 million images and can classify 1000 different items.
-We could also have used other ViT-type models, such as [ViTMAE](https://huggingface.co/docs/transformers/model_doc/vit_mae) or [ViTMSN](https://huggingface.co/docs/transformers/model_doc/vit_msn).
-However, for this project we chose the elementary model.
+We used [PyTorch](https://pytorch.org/) for the development.
+More precisely, we used the [Transformer framework](https://github.com/huggingface/transformers) from huggingface and decided to fine-tune the [Vision Transformer(ViT)](https://huggingface.co/docs/transformers/model_doc/vit), which was pretrained on 14 million images and can classify 1000 different items.

+## Running locally

+TODO

+## Running in the cloud

+TODO

 ## Project structure

+The project structure was generated using the [cookiecutter data science template](https://github.com/drivendata/cookiecutter-data-science).
 ```
 ├── Makefile             <- Makefile with convenience commands like `make data` or `make train`
 ├── README.md            <- The top-level README for developers using this project.